bounscale/bounscale/README.md

 # Bounscale
-Bounscale is an add-on that provides an environment to auto-scale the Rails application that is deployed to Heroku.
+Bounscale is an add-on that provides an environment to auto-scale the Rails/node.js application that is deployed to Heroku.

 https://addons.heroku.com/bounscale